 The Alcazar building is imposing, and it is said to have been the inspiration for Cinderella’s castle in the classic Disney film.
 We decided to skip the palace itself, as it was crowded with tour groups, and to head for the tower instead.
 If you don’t mind a climb (152 steps) this is worth the effort.
 From the top of the tower you can look out over the town, the walls and the valley.
 It was obviously a perfect lookout point for those who were tasked with the defence of the city.

 Looking for accommodation in Segovia?
-Book here with Booking.com.
+Check out the recommendations on Booking.com.

-This article is now available as a mobile app.
-Go to GPSmyCity to download the app for GPS-assisted travel directions to the places featured in this article.Tagged with: UNESCO sites • walls
+This article is now available as an app for mobile devices.
+Click here to find out more.Tagged with: UNESCO sites • walls